 The RoboDK API for Python is divided in the following two modules:

 ● The robolink module (robolink.py): The robolink module is the interface between RoboDK and Python.
 Any object in the RoboDK Station Tree can be retrieved using a Robolink object and it is represented by the Item object.
 It is possible to perform different operations on that item according to the Robolink.Item class.

 ● The robodk module (robodk.py): The robodk module is a robotics toolbox for Python that allow operating with pose transformations and obtain Euler angles for different robot vendors.
 All post processors depend on this robodk module.

-The following subsections show how to create a simple program for simulation, offline programming and online programming respectively.
+The following sections show how to create a simple program for simulation, offline programming and online programming respectively.
 More examples are available in the Python API for RoboDK page.
-Also, the RoboDK library comes with sample Python macros in the folder Scripts and Macros, available in the default Library (C:/RoboDK/Library/Macros/.
+Also, the RoboDK library comes with sample Python scripts in the folder Scripts and Macros, available in the default Library (C:/RoboDK/Library/).

-Follow these steps to set up a sample project using a UR robot and simulate a movement with the robot.
+This example shows how to create a new station using a UR robot and simulate a hexagonal movement with the robot.